robweber/trash-panda/README.md

 * type - the host type as defined below
 * name - the name of the host to show up in the dashboard
-* ip - the ip to check for a basic PING status
+* ip - the ip to check for a basic PING status, this can also be a hostname value as long as the name can be resolved on the network

 ```
 type: host_type